Brands: Influvac® Tetra (Saison 2019/2020), Afluria® Quad, Afluria® Quad Junior

 - Women who are breast feeding can safely have the influenza vaccine.
 No adverse consequences for a breast feeding infant have been observed following vaccination of lactating women.

 - The ideal time to immunise a person having chemotherapy or radiation therapy is prior to onset of treatment.
+When this is not possible for the current season, influenza vaccination is recommended for children and adults undergoing cancer chemotherapy as soon as the vaccine becomes available.
 Following cessation of treatment normal immune responses return after about 30 days.

 - Specialist advice should be sought regarding influenza vaccination after bone marrow transplantation.
 Typically these patients commence annual influenza vaccinations from 6 months post-transplant.